USS Evans (DD-78): United States Navy

-Royal Navy, Royal Norwegian Navy, and Royal Canadian Navy service
+Royal Navy and Royal Norwegian Navy service

 Commissioned as HMS Mansfield, a Town-class destroyer, the destroyer had a truly international career, for between December 1940 and March 1942; she was on loan to the exiled Royal Norwegian Navy.
 As HNoMS Mansfield, she raided a fish oil factory in German hands at Øksfjord near Hammerfest, Norway.
 Her landing party destroyed the factory's essential machinery, and attempted to capture the local quisling leader, but he escaped.
 With her Norwegian crew, she also served on escort duty in the North Atlantic, continuing in this vital assignment after she returned to the Royal Navy.
 Mansfield was modified for trade convoy escort service by removal of three of the original 4-inch/50-caliber guns and one of the triple torpedo tube mounts to reduce topside weight for additional depth charge stowage and installation of hedgehog.
-In March 1942 she was transferred to the Royal Canadian Navy as HMCS Mansfield, and served with the Western Local Escort Force based on Halifax and St. John's.
+In March 1942 she was transferred to the Royal Canadian Navy operationally, but never commissioned, and served with the Western Local Escort Force based at Halifax and St. John's.
 With newer escorts available, in November 1943 the veteran of service in four navies was reduced to care and maintenance service at Halifax, and on 22 June 1944 she was paid off (decommissioned).

-Her bell, still lettered "USS Evans", is preserved at the Maritime Museum of the Atlantic in Halifax, Nova Scotia.
+Her bell, still lettered USS Evans, is preserved at the Naval Museum of Halifax in Halifax, Nova Scotia.